 Get Payroll in Order

-New York State Paid Family Leave will be financed through employee payroll deductions, so now is the time to start having a conversation with your payroll provider.
-Whether your payroll is handled in-house or by a third-party payroll processor, this team can help you get ahead of any process changes necessary to prepare for the implementation of PFL on January 1, 2018.
+New York PFL is financed through employee payroll deductions, so be sure to discuss this with your payroll provider if you haven’t done so already.
+Whether your payroll is handled in-house or by a third-party payroll processor, this team can help you with any process changes now that PFL has been implemented.

-Have a conversation with your insurance broker or agent to ensure that both of you know what’s coming down the pike and what needs to be done about it.
+Check with your insurance broker or agent to ensure that both of you know what’s coming down the pike and what may need to be done about it.
 This is also a good time to confirm that your current statutory disability (DBL) carrier will remain in the PFL/DBL market.
-In addition, you should make sure your company is fully compliant with today’s DBL requirements.
+In addition, you should confirm that your company is fully compliant with today’s DBL requirements.

 - Include PFL guidance in new employee handbooks

-- Make plans to include PFL to your mandatory signage in break rooms or in another prominent location in the building
+- Make sure you have included PFL in your mandatory signage in break rooms or in another prominent location in the building

-Prepare to educate employees and communicate to them the details and eligibility requirements of the new PFL benefit.
-Be sure to create written documentation of the new policy, including eligibility requirements, so employees have a reference in-hand when necessary.
+Continue to educate employees and communicate to them the details and eligibility requirements of the new PFL benefit.
+Be sure to provide written documentation of the new policy, including eligibility requirements, so employees have a reference in-hand when necessary.

 How to Get a Quote for Paid Family Leave Coverage for Your Clients

-If your New York State clients are looking for high quality DBL coverage to comply with the new Paid Family Leave policy, AmTrust will need policy payroll information to provide an accurate quote.
-The payroll wage totals must include a cap adjustment for those employees that make over the statewide average weekly wage of $1,305.
+If your New York State clients are looking for high quality DBL coverage to comply with the new PFL policy, AmTrust will need policy payroll information to provide an accurate quote.
+For 2018, the payroll wage totals must include a cap adjustment for those employees that make over the statewide average weekly wage of $1,305.

-For example, if the employee makes over $67,860 (SAWW $1,305 x 52 weeks), the employer must only report the wages up to that amount.
-The Paid Family Leave rate of 0.126% will be applied to the total adjusted wages provided by the employer to calculate the Paid Family Leave premium amount.
+For example, if the employee makes over $67,860 (SAWW $1,305 x 52 weeks), the employer must only report the wages up to that amount for 2018.
+The PFL rate of 0.126% will be applied to the total adjusted wages provided by the employer to calculate the Paid Family Leave premium amount.

 Learn More About the New York State Paid Family Leave Policy